 In theory, performance reviews are an opportunity for an individual to pick your head up from the daily work and look at the big picture.
 How are you doing?
 What skills or competencies do you need to develop to be equipped to do your job better now and in the future?
 What do you need to learn or improve to get that promotion?
 What are you doing really well that you should double down on or mentor others?

 For leaders, these are supposed to be opportunities to coach your team to improve, provide feedback, understand your team members' goals for the future and help remove barriers for them.
 You should be able to leverage these conversations to help your team be more successful now and as your company grows and jobs change.
-If you're an executive, you need to know that all this activity is worthwhile; if you aren't confident that the performance goals and conversations are aligned with the business growth goals, the exercise is a waste of time and resources.
+If you're an executive, you need to know that all this activity is worthwhile; if you aren't confident that the performance goals and conversations are aligned with the business growth goals (OKR vs KPI), the exercise is a waste of time and resources.
 If you aren't getting the value and are just checking the box, it's time to reconsider your approach.
+We often find that people can improve performance by simply learning how to write goals more effectively.

 Tracking your team's professional development goals in a different system, spreadsheet or printed scorecard is ineffective.
 We all have so many incoming requests these days that we can easily lose track of our goals.
 We can leave our performance review excited for the certification we planned to earn or leadership skill we vowed to improve, but if this goal is not front and center-right in the same list with our other projects, tasks, and strategic priorities—it's too easy to forget them and wake up in a panic the night before our next review only to realize we stopped halfway through that certification when things got busy and never went back to complete it.